nadprime/coursework-portfolio/Harvard/CS50t-Understanding-Technology/README.md

 CS50T successfully democratized technology education, making complex technical concepts accessible to thousands of non-technical students worldwide.
 While the course is no longer active, its approach to explaining technology in plain language continues to influence modern digital literacy education.

-The course's retirement reflects the natural evolution of technology education as digital literacy has become more mainstream and integrated into other curricula.

 ---

 <div align="center">
   <strong>📚 Course Completed Successfully 📚</strong><br>
   <em>Technology demystified through Harvard's accessible approach</em><br><br>
-  <small><em>Course materials archived for educational reference</em></small>
 </div>

 ## Note: